Improve Your Online Presence with Business Listings

 4. Audit Your Business Listings

-Just as restaurants should routinely conduct a website audit, business listings should also be audited to ensure the most accurate and up-to-date information is listed in the directories.
+Just as businesses should routinely conduct a website audit, listings should also be audited to ensure the most accurate and up-to-date information is listed in the directories.

 In your calendar app, set a monthly or quarterly schedule to audit your business listings and download the mobile apps for managing your listings on the go.
 Several top business directories publish apps like Google My Business (iOS) (Android), Yelp for Business Owners (iOS) (Android) and Facebook Pages Manager (iOS) (Android).